Bonface-Osoro/geosafi-consav/README.md

 # geosafi-consav
-This is a repositary for geospatial viability assessment of satellite and fiber connectivity options for Sub-Sahara African Vulnerable Population (Geosafi-consav))
+This is a repository for geospatial viability assessment of satellite and fiber connectivity options for Sub-Sahara African Vulnerable Population (Geosafi-consav))